Sarah C Keane

 Outside of lab: tabletop gaming, video games, soccer, and biking.

-Sophomore working towards a B.S. in Chemistry from the University of Michigan
+Sophomore working towards a B.S. in Chemistry, Biochemistry, and Biophysics (Structural Biology)

-Future: Plans to obtain a Ph.D. in Chemistry and go into research
+Future: Obtain a Ph.D. in Chemistry and go into academia.

 2015 B.S.
 Microbiology, Michigan State University